Tools4everBV/HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online/README.md

 The _HelloID-Conn-Prov-Target-MS-Entra-Exo_ connector supports both _Microsoft Entra_ combined with _Microsoft Exchange Online_, as well as standalone _Microsoft Entra_ environments.
 Integration with _Exchange Online_ can be enabled via the configuration by toggling the `Exchange Online integration` option.

-> [!NOTE]
+[!NOTE]
-> When using _MS Exchange Online_, note that licensing must be configured separately, for example by using group memberships.
+When using MS Exchange Online, please note that licensing must be configured separately, for example through group-based licensing (e.g., by assigning licenses via group memberships).

 ## Supported  features